|Nutrition Facts (per serving)|

 There are several versions of the original mixture, including one with a layer of pickled eggs or beets.
 In some versions, ketchup is mixed into the ground beef.
 A gravy mix seasons and thickens this version.

-- 2 (15 oz) cans sliced potatoes, drained, or about 3 cups thinly sliced peeled potatoes (2 cans=30 ounces)
+2 (15-ounce) cans sliced potatoes, drained, or about 3 cups thinly sliced peeled potatoes

 In a large skillet over medium heat, cook the ground beef, breaking up and turning, for about 3 minutes.
 Add the onion and bell pepper and continue cooking, stirring, until the onion is translucent, and the beef is no longer pink.